sassoftware/model-container-recipes/README.md

 * Cloud Provider -- Google Cloud Platform, Amazon Web Services, Microsoft Azure
 * Base images for R, Python2, and Python3

-**Note:** The SAS Micro Analytic Service (MASPY) base image and will be available with SAS Model Manager 15.3 in November 2019.

 It is recommended that the scripts be downloaded onto the same machine where SAS Viya is installed, and that the system user be set to `sas` instead of `root`.
 You can set the user to `sas` using the following command:
 ```
 $ su - sas